modulojs/freecodinglessons.com/foundations/overview.md

       "remembers" the shapes and drawing (unlike "raster" formats JPG/PNG), and is actually rendered on the device, meaning more complicated SVGs risk being inconsistent accross devices, or in even slow to display.
+    - Image: Students work further on their "style guide", exporting in each format to see how it looks in different image viewers.
 - Activity 4 - Single-file Netlify Launch
     - How to sign-up for Netlify and upload single files
     - Practice uploading images (e.g. their style guide)
     - Practice uploading HTML files (e.g. the ones they made in 1.1)
+    - Image: Upload style guide, including SVG and PNG formats

 ## 2.4 - Design Lab 2

 - Activity 1 - PenPot Layouts
+    - Teach the concept of PenPot for web design
     - Teach the concept of "Mock Up"
     - Teach the concept of "Wireframe"
     - Student produces a wireframe / mockup of a single-column design